DanialArab/Docker/README.md

         docker run -d -p 80:3000 --name c1 react-app # here I publish a port on the host, port 80, to port 3000 of the container

-now if I go to loclhost port 80, localhost:80, I can see my react app running.
+now if I go to localhost port 80, localhost:80, I can see my react app running.
 Let's look at the running containers one more time:

         docker ps